aipachakutiqwan/web-crawler/README.md

 the design would be different.

 Scaling the application to multiple geographically distributed locations will require API rest architecture solution.
-One centralized API orchestrator will call concurrently to the different API clients (distributed geographically) which will response with the list of log collected.
+One centralized API orchestrator will call concurrently to the different API clients (distributed geographically) which will response with the list of collected logs.

 - How would you transfer the data ?

-The data will be transferred to the central location using API rest payloads which contains the list of log for an specific period.
+The data will be transferred to the central location using API rest payloads which contains the list of log from a specific period.

 - What about security concerns ?